-The first Days of Orthodox Church Music – Hajnówka 1982 lasted from May 13 to 16.
-Nine parish choirs took part – mainly village choirs, genuinely folk Orthodox church choirs came then, giving the image of the singing of the Orthodox villages of the Białystok region.
-At the end of the First Days, a professional Ensemble of Orthodox Church Music of the Warsaw Chamber Opera performed under the direction of Fr.
+The first Days of Orthodox Church Music – Hajnówka 1982 took place on May 13-16.
+Nine parish choirs participated – mainly village choirs and authentic folk Orthodox church choirs, painting a picture of songs from Orthodox villages of the Białystok region.
+The First Days concluded with a performance by a professional Ensemble of Orthodox Church Music of the Warsaw Chamber Opera, under the direction of Fr.
 Jerzy Szurbak.

 The next year was a breakthrough in the history of the Festival, as it was moved to the newly opened Holy Trinity Cathedral – the temple which is the pride of Hajnówka.